Partygate: After the Sue Gray update

 On 10 February, former Conservative prime minister John Major said Johnson, "broke lockdown laws" and added in his opinion the government felt it "need not obey the rules. ...
 Brazen excuses were dreamed up.
 Day after day the public was asked to believe the unbelievable.
 Ministers were sent out to defend the indefensible – making themselves look gullible or foolish".

 Following the 2022 Russian invasion of Ukraine on 24 February, Ross withdrew his letter of no confidence, saying he felt a leadership contest would be inappropriate during the conflict, as did Bridgen.

 Alex Chalk, the Solicitor General and MP for Cheltenham, would not defend Johnson after Johnson received an FPN; instead Chalk said senior politicians should "act in a way that is beyond reproach".
 Karen Bradley, former Secretary of State for Northern Ireland and MP for Staffordshire Moorlands, and Neil Hudson, MP for Penrith and The Border, among others, criticised Johnson.
 Bradley said: "I do wish to make it clear that if I had been a minister found to have broken the laws that I passed, I would be tendering my resignation now."
 Hudson said he would not "defend the indefensible" and it was "extremely disappointing" that Johnson and Sunak had been given FPNs.
 Hudson added, "The fact that the lawmakers went on to break those very laws they brought in to keep us all safe is deeply damaging for our democracy.
 That situation is untenable."
 Bradley and Hudson both expressed unease about changing prime minister during the 2022 Russian invasion of Ukraine.
 Caroline Nokes called on Johnson to resign for a second time.

-On 13 April, Tory backbencher Nigel Mills, MP for Amber Valley, said that Johnson's position was "untenable".
+On 13 April, Conservative backbencher Nigel Mills, MP for Amber Valley, said that Johnson's position was "untenable".
 Separately, Justice Minister Lord David Wolfson resigned in protest.